 10. Modern Pianos Have Three Pedals

 Modern pianos did not previously have more than one or two pedals, but they ended up homing three distinctive pedals through development.
-The first is the soft pedal known as the una cord, the sostenuto pedal (for sustaining notes), and then the sustaining or damper pedal.
+The first is the soft pedal known as the una cord, the sostenuto pedal (for sustained notes), and then the sustaining or damper pedal.

 11. The Boganyi Piano Boasts “A Sound Beyond Time”

-There was what is known as a “revolutionary piano” build by Hungarian pianist Gergely Bogányi.
+There was what is known as a “revolutionary piano” built by Hungarian pianist Gergely Bogányi.
 It apparently produces a sound through the digital activating of the piano key.
 It was unveiled in Budapest in 2015.
 His concept was to create a more “human” piano for pianists to play on that would have greater clarity and be more potent than a typical concert piano.